 Many of us even gamble on the possibility that there is no God, no life after death and no final judgement.

 As sure as God made little apples there will be life after death.
 However, we never know when our individual finishing posts will loom up before us……..
-So why bet against a certainty – we wouldn’t do it in this life, now would we?
+So why should we bet against a certainty – we wouldn’t do it in this life, now would we?